 Test and Vaccinations

 Games and Activities for a 23-Week-Old Baby

-1. Riding lessons:
+1. Riding Lessons

-2. Tickle and fun:
+2. Tickle and Fun

 In this game, you can have a lot of fun during bath time, and help improve your child’s verbal and fine motor skills.
 While you are bathing your child, wet a sponge with water and a bit of soap, say, I’m going to tickle your toes, and proceed to tickle them gently with the puff!
-Then say you’re going to do the same with their knees and continue to do so as you point it towards different parts of their body.
-You can conclude the game by giving them the sponge and asking them to play with the same and tickle themselves or place your finger underwater and ask them to tickle your fingers.
+Then say you’re going to do the same with his knees and continue to do this with different parts of your baby’s body.
+You can conclude the game by giving him the sponge and asking him to play the same game and tickle himself, or place your finger underwater and ask him to tickle your fingers.

 [Also Read: 5 Months Old Baby Games and Activities]

-When to Consult a Doctor
+When to Consult a Doctor?

 Previous Week: 22 Weeks Old Baby